learn-co-students/js-beatles-loops-lab-js-intro-000/README.md

 `"I love the Beatles!"`.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-beatles-loops-lab' title='Beatles Loops'>Beatles Loops</a> on Learn.co and start learning to code for free.</p>

+1-which accepts a number as a parameter

+2-create a variable that stores an empty array

+3-implement a do-while loop inside the function that adds `"I love the Beatles!"` to the empty array

+4-Then the loop should increment the number passed in as a parameter

+5-the condition of the loop should check to see that the parameter number is less than `15`

+6-The function should return the array with the strings `"I love the Beatles!"`